percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/backup_scenarios/full_backup.rst

    $ xtrabackup --backup --target-dir=/data/backups/

-This will store the backup at :file:`/data/backups/`.
-If you specify a relative path, the target directory will be relative to the current directory.
+When |cmd.~backup| completes, the created backup is available from the path that you have provided as the value of the |param.target-dir|
+(|file.data.backups|).
+A relative path is allowed.

-During the backup process, you should see a lot of output showing the data files being copied, as well as the log file thread repeatedly scanning the log files and copying from it.
+During the backup process, you see a lot of output showing the progress of data files being copied, as well as the log file thread repeatedly scanning the log files and copying from it.
 Here is an example that shows the log thread scanning the log in the background, and a file copying thread working on the